-The Society and the Easter Seal House Society are jointly and severally liable for the Bank of Nova Scotia loans.
-The loan is secured by a first fixed charge over the Vancouver Easter Seal House land and building and rents therefrom, a first fixed charge over the Camp Squamish land and buildings and rents therefrom, a general charge over any other real properties, a general security agreement and an unlimited guarantee and assignment of insurance.
+Easter Seal House Society is liable for the Bank of Nova Scotia loan.
+The loan is secured by a first fixed charge over the Vancouver Easter Seal House land and building and rents therefrom.

-In addition to the requirement for monthly instalments of principal and interest, a minimum of one half of the net proceeds of the sale of any unencumbered real estate secured under the loan above are to be applied against the non-revolving loan as a permanent reduction of principal relating to the Bank of Nova Scotia loan.
+In addition to the requirement for monthly instalments of principal and interest, a minimum of one half of the net proceeds of the sale of any unencumbered real estate of the Society is to be applied against the non-revolving loan as a permanent reduction of principal relating to the Bank of Nova Scotia loan.

-The aggregate repayment of long-term debt subsequent to September 30, 2019 is as follows:
+The aggregate repayment of long-term debt subsequent to September 30, 2020 is as follows: